Machine learning spectral indicators of topology: Methods

-\textbf{Competing interests} The authors declare no competing interests.
+\textbf{Competing interests} The authors declare no competing interests. \\

-\textbf{Additional information} Supplementary Information is available for this paper.
-Correspondence and requests for materials should be addressed to Mingda Li (mingda@mit.edu) or Chris H.\ Rycroft (chr@seas.harvard.edu).
+\textbf{Additional information} Supplemental Material is available for this paper.
+Correspondence and requests for materials should be addressed to Nina Andrejevic (nandrejevic@anl.gov), Mingda Li (mingda@mit.edu), or Chris H.\ Rycroft (chr@math.wisc.edu). \\

-\textbf{Data availability} All the data and code supporting the findings are available from the corresponding authors upon reasonable request. }
+\textbf{Data availability} All the data and code supporting the findings are available from the corresponding authors upon reasonable request.